ivanseibel/modal-picker/Readme.md

 # Modal Picker
-I have been build this component "asap" to supply an specific need and no refactor was made until now.
+I built this component "asap" to supply an specific need and no refactor was made until now.
 Be free to use and modify this example in your projects and, if there is someone interested in continue the improvement of this component, please advise me and we can do it together.

 # Example
 <p>